 The provision for compensation claims is based on estimates outlined in notes 2.1 and 2.2 to the Financial Statements and in accordance with IAS 37 Provisions, contingent liabilities and contingent assets.
-All expenditure is expected to be settled within one year.
+Expenditure is normally expected to be settled within two years after the failure but large or complex failures may take significantly longer to complete.